"I want it now!" Veruca Salt yelled at Willy Wonka before falling down a chute for being a bad egg.

 Back stock is unsold stock remaining in storage.
 Though the term seems like it would be synonymous with back order, it is very different.
 Back stock is more akin to safety stock and sits in inventory until a customer purchases it.

 Back inventory is synonymous with back stock and refers to inventory that sits in the warehouse waiting to be sold.
 Most businesses that run on a normal inventory model will have some amount of back inventory.
+If you have too much back inventory, it's probably time to look at inventory reduction.

-How Long Does Backorder Take?
+How Long Does Backorders Take?

-Backorder length depends on many factors including demand, supply, cycle inventory or manufacturing inventory problems, and dry bulk shipping issues.
+Backorder length depends on many factors including demand, supply, cycle inventory or manufacturing inventory problems, and bulk shipping issues.
 This means backorders could be processed anywhere between a week from ordering and a few months.

 A partial backorder occurs when only part of an order is not in stock.
 Think of a kitting process that has one of its components missing.
 These orders can be handled in two ways.
 The in-stock items are shipped immediately and the backordered items are sent once they come off backorder.
 Or, the in-stock items are held until the backordered items are ready, and they all ship together.